Guest Post By M.K. Scott, Author of Zamora's Ultimate Challenge

 About the Author

-iting two mystery series (the Wine Lovers Mysteries and the Horse Lovers Mysteries) for Berkeley Prime Crime.
+M.K.
+Scott, a total book fiend and a horse lover extraordinaire, is both a children s book author and adult fiction author.
+She is currently writing two mystery series (the Wine Lovers Mysteries and the Horse Lovers Mysteries) for Berkeley Prime Crime.
 When she's not hanging out with her kids and trying to keep them in line, she teaches creative writing to middle school kids.
 Her love for horses keeps her busy, but not as busy as her writing.
 Right now she is juggling ideas for about 8,456,342 ideas for new stories to write.
 Her imagination often keeps her awake at night, but she doesn't mind as she is constantly meeting new people and "things" even if it is only in her mind.
-M.K. lives in San Diego, CA with her super-cool husband, and her equally cool three kids, two dogs, two cats, and two horses.
+M.K. lives in

 And now on to the guest post from Michelle!!